rhewett/distdl_on_arc/getting_started.md

     ```

 5. Run the tests from an interactive session.
-This gets 20 workers across two nodes using the `tcfriendly` allocation.
+This gets 20 workers across two nodes using the `distdl` allocation.
 Load is low right now so this should be quick.
 Exit when done to release the resources.

 For numerical reasons, a test might occasionally fail.
 If you get a failure, run it again to be sure it is a systemic issue.

 ```
-interact -N 2 --ntasks-per-node=10 -p dev_q -A tcfriendly
+interact -N 2 --ntasks-per-node=10 -p dev_q -A distdl
 srun --ntasks 20 python -m mpi4py -m pytest --with-mpi -rsa tests -x exit